dwyl/learn-ios-development/README.md

 from **2014** -
 that I use for guided meditation - still works fine.
+I used it because it has a headphone jack! 🎧

 `iPhone` have a _much_ longer useful life (on average) than comparable devices from other brands;